Pre-Exposure Prophylaxis (PrEP)

 There are a number of trials in Australia investigating the acceptability, feasibility and impact of providing PrEP.

 These trials are mainly recruiting gay and bisexual men at high risk of acquiring HIV.

-EPIC NSW (Expanded PrEP Implementation in Communities in NSW) started recruiting in late February 2016.
+NSW and ACT: EPIC NSW (Expanded PrEP Implementation in Communities in NSW) started recruiting in late February 2016.
 The trial is enrolling people from NSW and the ACT at high risk of HIV.

 Queensland: QPrEP, a joint initiative of the Department of Health, Queensland AIDS Council, and the HIV Foundation Queensland, launched August 2015.
 An expanded roll-out in 2016 will see PrEP offered to 2,000 men at risk of HIV in Queensland.

 Victoria: PrEPX is the result of a partnership between the Victorian Government, Alfred Health, the Burnet Institute and the Victorian AIDS Council (VAC).

 South Australia: PrEPX SA is funded by the South Australian Government.
 The study will offer 500 places to people at high risk of HIV infection and is anticipated that PrEPX-SA will start enrolment in April 2017.

 Western Australia: The WA PrEP Demonstration Project is a joint initiative of WA AIDS Council, the Department of Health and the Kirby Institute.
 The study will offer 2000 places and is anticipated to start enrolment in second half of 2017.